Logo

 📝 Definition

-**Dividend Rule of 72** is a simplified mathematical formula used to estimate the number of years required to double your dividend income based on the power of compounding.
-The formula is `72 / Annual Dividend Growth Rate (DGR)`.
-This tool helps investors: 1.
-Visualize the long-term impact of dividend growth.
-2. Compare stocks with different growth rates.
-3. Plan for future retirement income targets.
+The Dividend Rule of 72 is a simplified mathematical tool used to estimate the number of years required to double your dividend income based on a constant annual growth rate.
+The formula is: 72 / Annual Dividend Growth Rate (DGR).

 In Simple Terms